Cognitive Behavioral Therapy (CBT) is a form of psychotherapy focusing on patterns and thoughts.

 How To Find Local CBT Therapists Or Other Mental Health Professionals

-Finding a local therapist who practices Cognitive Behavioral Therapy will make it easier to meet in person!
+Finding a local therapist who practices CBT will make it easier to meet in person!

 To find local therapists please check out the American Psychological Association’s ‘locator’ tool.

 You use the locator tool and start by providing your 5-digit zip code.
 You’ll see a listing of therapists who practice all types of therapy in your area code.

 You can further filter using the advanced search function.
 Using this function you can find therapists who practice CBT.